 And here's the big question: if these drugs were to give good results without any terrible side-effects, wouldn't it be enough to have doctors prescribe them?
 Why do they need to spend millions to prey on their potential customers using scare tactics?

-The answer is quite simple: as I’ve reported numerous times on this website and in the Save Our Bones Program, these drugs can actually do more harm than good.
+The answer is quite simple: as I've reported numerous times on this website and in the Osteoporosis Reversal Program, these drugs can actually do more harm than good.

 But fortunately, the osteoporosis world is changing.
 And you can see it in the media.
 As time goes by, it's becoming increasingly difficult for the mainstream medical establishment to sweep the truth about osteoporosis under the rug.

 Indeed, these are exciting times for us because we are witnessing – albeit at a slow pace – how it is impossible to repress the truth.
 I'll have more for you soon on how the media is slowly beginning to catch up to us in the Save Our Bones Community.